vsafonin/personal-budget/README.md

    ![](https://media.giphy.com/media/aZcFHZIiXKJxNK2Cbn/giphy.gif)

-To make process adding a new purchase or salary or debt transaction, also created [Telegram bot](https://github.com/vsafonin/personal-budget-bot), for use it:
+To make process adding a new purchase or salary or debt transaction easier, also created [Telegram bot](https://github.com/vsafonin/personal-budget-bot), for use it:

 1. Registration in application.